 I know, because he changed me.

 With his overabundance of unconditional love and his amazing ability to forgive human beings despite the abuse he took, I’m pretty sure he was a Saint or Bodhisattva in a dog’s body.
-When I imagine a world where everyone is as gentle, loving, and exuberant as Zeus, now that would surely be a wonderful place.
+When I imagine a world where everyone is as gentle, loving, and exuberant as Zeus, now that would surely be a wonderful world.

 I consider myself a fortunate person in that I’ve been able to meet many wonderful people, and travel to all sorts of wonderful places in the United States and several foreign countries, but if someone could grant me a wish to relive any of those days, I’d be just fine spending the day with Zeus, doing a downward dog together while waiting for the coffee to finish in the morning, petting him, giving him some extra treats, shaking his paw, howling, and going out for a walk.